jogoldbach/CNN-LSTM-Bachelorthesis-Code/README.md

 &nbsp;&nbsp;&nbsp;&nbsp; __How can machine learning algorithms be developed to accurately detect robotic idle times in human-robot-collaborations in real time?__

+The written code was styled to fit the [PEP 8](https://peps.python.org/pep-0008/) coding convention.
+The Docsstring written where partly genereated by the [PyCharm-IDE](https://www.jetbrains.com/de-de/pycharm/).
 ## Structure

 - ```Final Code```